ak-b/RegularExpressions/README.md

 |{} | number of times the character on the left appears|
 |{n,m} | n times at least , m times at most|
 |? | zero or more|

+Two types of matching methods:
+* Greedy
+* Non-greedy or lazy

 |     GREEDY      |   NON-GREEDY   |
 |-----------------|----------------|